-Hangeul is a series of creative and scientifically designed characters.
+Hangeul is a series of scientifically designed characters.
 The alphabet is composed of basic consonants and vowels, each with a set sound, and a dot or a line added to form more sounds.
-The 5 main consonants (ㄱ, ㄴ, ㅅ, ㅁ, ㅇ) imitate the shape the lips and tongue make when producing that particular sound, while the 3 main vowels (ㆍ, ㅡ, ㅣ) symbolize the sky, the earth and mankind respectively.
+The 5 main consonants (ㄱ, ㄴ, ㅅ, ㅁ, ㅇ) imitate the shape the lips and tongue make when producing that particular sound, while the 3 main vowel components (ㆍ, ㅡ, ㅣ) symbolize the sky, the earth and mankind respectively.
 Originally composed of 17 consonants and 11 vowels, only 14 consonants and 10 vowels are used in modern Hangeul.

 Hangeul, as a written language, did not have any influence from pre-existing writing systems.
 The language is very easy for all to learn, evidenced by Korea's illiteracy rates being one of the lowest in the world.
 Of all Korea's cultural assets, the citizens are most proud of Hangeul and thus designated October 9 as Hangeul Day, to memorialize and celebrate the invention of the alphabet.
 In addition, UNESCO inscribed Hunminjeongeum Haerye; The Hangeul Manuscript, on the Memory of the World Register in 1997.